hanruihua/NeuPAN/README.md

 We provide a ROS wrapper for NeuPAN.
 You can refer to the [neupan_ros](https://github.com/hanruihua/neupan_ros) repo to see the details.
 The Gazebo demonstrations are shown below:

 https://github.com/user-attachments/assets/db9edbfe-94d9-4a58-98ee-6b30e64dd3d9

+## Notes for Real World Deployment

+- You can easily deploy the NeuPAN algorithm on a real robot platform using [neupan_ros](https://github.com/hanruihua/neupan_ros).
+Currently, NeuPAN supports the kinematics of differential drive robots and Ackermann robots (see the `robot` section in the YAML file).
+For robots with other kinematics, you can modify the constraints in the NRMP layer to suit your needs.

+- The DUNE model trained in simulation can be directly applied in the real world without retraining.

+- NeuPAN solves the mathematical optimization problem in real time.
+Thus, its performance is influenced by three main factors: 1) the computing power of the CPU-based hardware platform; 2) the adjustment of the parameters in the `adjust` section; and 3) the naive initial path provided by the user.

+- We recommend using a hardware platform with a powerful CPU to enable NeuPAN to run at a control frequency higher than 10 Hz.
+You can run the provided examples to observe the forward time cost of NeuPAN.
+To reduce this cost, adjust parameters such as `receding`, `nrmp_max_num`, `dune_max_num`, `iter_num`, and `iter_threshold` to make NeuPAN run faster.
+In our experience, an Intel i7 CPU is capable of running NeuPAN at a control frequency higher than 15 Hz.

+- The `adjust` parameters are used to tune the weights of the state cost, speed cost, and collision avoidance cost.
+These parameters influence NeuPAN's behavior, making it either more aggressive or more conservative.
+You can adjust or train these parameters to achieve better performance for your specific workspace.
+Additionally, these parameters can be fine-tuned in real time for different scenarios.

+- The naive initial path can be generated from the provided waypoints or derived from a global planner like A* without accounting for obstacles.
+This path serves as a simple, rough initial guess for NeuPAN.
+We offer functionality to generate the initial path from given waypoints as either:
+  - direct lines for differential drive robots,
+  - Dubins' paths for forward Ackermann vehicles, or
+  - Reeds-Shepp paths for forward and backward Ackermann vehicles.

 ## Citation